Press your ear to any pipe. You should hear buzzing noises. Listen to the other pipes. Can you hear a difference?

-Inside each pipe the air is stimulated to vibration by the sounds coming from the surrounding area.
+Inside each pipe, the air is stimulated to vibration by the sounds coming from the outside.
 Only the sound whose wave length corresponds to the pipe’s length and forms a standing wave is amplified.
-The characteristics of the resulting wave depend on the pipe’s size.
-The pipes differ in length, so the corresponding standing waves differ in frequency – as a result, each pipe produces sound of different pitch.
+The characteristics of the resulting wave depend on the pipe size.
+The pipes differ in length, so the corresponding standing waves differ in frequency – as a result, each pipe produces a sound of different pitch.

 In a similar way, the sounds get amplified in wind instruments (aerophones).
-In the Science Garden there is a pipe organ – striking a chosen pipe generates inside the pipe a standing wave, whose frequency depends on the pipe’s length.
-Likewise, a humming sound of sea emerges from seashells.
-Exactly which sound is amplified depends on the shape and size of a seashell.
+In the Science Garden there is a pipe organ – striking a selected pipe generates a standing wave inside whose frequency depends on the pipe length.

 Likewise, you get a humming sound of the sea from seashells.
 The exact sound which is amplified depends on the shape and size of the seashell.